fredrikaverpil/pyside2-macos/README.md

 Unfortunately, I cannot just select all components of the Qt installation, as this will consume too much time out of the 50 minute build job limit.
 I'm trying to use Travis cache for this, but have been unsuccessful setting this up...

+The lowest available macOS version on Travis CI is 10.10.
+Pre-built Qt binaries use:
+- Qt 5.6: macOS 10.10
+- Qt 5.9: macOS 10.12
+This means PySide2-5.6 works on macOS 10.10+ and PySide2-5.9 works on macOS 10.12+.

 If a `git tag` initiated the build, a Github release is peformed.
 All built wheels are deployed and attached to the Github release.

 Job auto cancellation is enabled for this project in Travis CI, which means that queued up jobs are cancelled if a new job is initiated within the same branch.